n1ceh4t/Ares-NiceHat/README.md

     You will have to manually define the server/port in the source files for the bot(s.)

 It's difficult to recall all the changes I made to the original if I'm being honest.
-Many thanks to https://github.com/sweetsoftware/ for giving me something interesting and fun to hyperfocus on.
+Many thanks to https://github.com/sweetsoftware/ for giving me something interesting and fun to focus on.